JavaMousekin/crowdfunding/README.md

 ## Content

-Developing is in progress based on next blockchains:
+Development is in progress based on next blockchains:
 - Solana;
 - Ethereum;